salenju/react-demos/src/DiffConten-old.md

 A graduate of Staffordshire University and a HubSpot certified professional

 Office Environment
-Marine Online provide employees with a safe and comfortable working environment in all our offices; namely Singapore, Shenzhen and Hong Kong.
-Our offices are located in prime locations with great views of the city’s skyline.
+Marine Online provide employees with a safe and comfortable working environment in all our offices located in Singapore, Shenzhen and Hong Kong.
+Our offices are located in prime locations with great views of the city’s skyline

 Multiculturalism
 Employees of Marine Online come from diverse cultures and nationalities.
-With our various backgrounds and religious beliefs, Marine Online creates a working environment that encourages the cultivation of equality, embracing the differences of one another.
+With our various backgrounds and religious beliefs, Marine Online creates a working environment that encourages the cultivation of equality and embracing everyone’s differences and the benefits of diversity.

 Employees' Activities
 Join us